Kmagameguy/portfolio/assets/documents/KevinAktugResume.md

   - Performed in-depth QA support for tech changes across departments.
   - Supported launch and integration of 6 new lines of business.
   - Maintained all responsibilities from Art Technology Specialist role.

-#### 2015-2019 &bullet; Art Technology Specialist
   - Supported new product launches within Custom Ink's catalog.
-  - Wrote ad-hoc scripts that reduced manual effort by ~80% for large-scale merchandising and imagery updates.
+  - Wrote and maintained Bash/Shell and Powershell scripts that automated workflows and assisted with system deployments and other maintenance.
   - Acted as a product manager for Art Operations initiatives.
   - Designed and implemented a robust remote-work program.
   - Performed in-depth QA support for tech changes within the Art space.